 Brazil's cerrado, the most biodiverse savannah in the world, contains the largest freshwater reservoir of South America.
 Covering nearly a third of the country, the cerrado is home to more than 35 million people.
-In recent decades, the Cerrado has been stripped of its native vegetation to create pasture, industrial farmland, and for charcoal production, with obvious dire implications for climate change.
+In recent decades, it has been stripped of its native vegetation to create pasture and industrial farmland, and to produce charcoal, with obvious dire implications for climate change.

-The Agroecology Fund has been supporting CEDAC and Coopcerrado since 2019, to scale up these successful practices through the multiplication of Agroecology Living Centers, on-farm systems where farmers exchange agroecological knowledge and innovative strategies with each other.
-Lack of access to credit is a limitation that CEDAC has identified.
-To meet this challenge, AEF has provided resources to pilot the Guarantee Fund for Agroecology (FGA), a type of revolving fund that makes loans to farmers and provides a guarantee for them to obtain bank loans.
+Since 2019, the Agroecology Fund has been supporting CEDAC and Coopcerrado to scale up these successful practices through the multiplication of Agroecology Living Centers, on-farm systems where farmers exchange agroecological knowledge and innovative strategies with each other.
+As lack of access to credit is a limitation identified by CEDAC, AEF has met this challenge by providing resources to pilot the Guarantee Fund for Agroecology (FGA), a type of revolving fund that makes loans to farmers and provides a guarantee enabling them to obtain bank loans.

 CEDAC and their Coopcerrado initiative demonstrate that access to markets is a fundamental step towards scaling agroecological production and ensuring biodiversity conservation, thus reducing the negative impacts of agriculture on climate.
-It also shows the necessity for new financial structures to share benefits and overcome poverty.
+It shows the necessity and potential impact of new financial structures to share benefits and overcome poverty.